niladri06dey-ship-it/Phising-Lite/README.md

-# Phising Detector
- An AI-powered phishing detection system that analyzes URLs, emails, and messages to identify malicious content and protect users from online fraud in real time.
 # 🛡️ PhishNet Lite – Real-Time Phishing Detector

 PhishNet Lite is a lightweight web-based tool that detects phishing URLs in real time using rule-based analysis.
 It helps users identify potentially malicious websites before visiting them.